Florida Laws for Scooters, Mopeds and Other Motorized Bikes

 - Cannot exceed 30 miles per hour on level ground

-Electric scooters without a seat or saddle are not street-legal and cannot be operated either on the road on on sidewalks.
-The scooter does not have to be registered with the FLHSMV, and you don’t need to wear a helmet so long as you’re at least 16 years old.
+Motorized scooters do not have to be registered with the FLHSMV, and you don’t need to wear a helmet if you’re at least 16 years old.
 However, you still need to be licensed to ride a motorized scooter in Florida, though any driver’s license is accepted.

-You would also need to be at least 16 years old and have a driver’s license to ride a motor scooter on the road.
-While riding, you would be held to the same laws as operators of other motor vehicles so, for example, if you were intoxicated on the scooter, you could receive a DUI.
+You also need to be at least 16 years old and have a driver’s license to ride a motor scooter on the road.
+While riding, you would be held to the same laws as operators of other motor vehicles: For example, if you're stopped riding the scooter while intoxicated, you could receive a DUI.